 orbit; to achieve a negative energy orbit, the body inside the

 acceleration - see the Penrose process below.

-*) From the analysis of the relation (4.34 ") energy particles in the Kerr-Newman field implies that the E <0 it is necessary to counter the movement orbit (L j <0), the parameters r,.r,Lj meet a certain (generally relatively complicated) inequality ; it follows from this inequality that the boundary of the region containing negative energy orbits is precisely the static limit given by equation (4.30).
+*) From the analysis of the relation (4.34 ") for energy of particles in the Kerr-Newman field implies that for the E <0 it is necessary an orbit with opposite-direction motion (Lj <0), whose parameters r,.r,Lj meet a certain (generally relatively complicated) inequality ; it follows from this inequality that the boundary of the region containing negative energy orbits is precisely the static limit given by equation (4.30).

+Gaining a certain amount of energy from a black hole related to its rotation is generally made possible by the effect of "entrainment of space-time" (local inertial systems) by the angular momentum of a rotating gravitational field.
 The ergosphere has the interesting property (and hence its name - Greek ergos = work ) that it is possible to obtain from the black hole the part of energy (~ matter) that is related to rotation.
-Penrose investigated the following effect (Fig.4.17): if body A enters the ergosphere and decays into two parts B , C so that one part, such as B , gets n and the opposite orbit with negative energy and is absorbed by a black hole, the second part C can recoil and fly out of the ergosphere with more energy than the original body, while reducing the rotational angular momentum of the black hole.
-This phenomenon, which makes it possible to extract rotational energy and angular momentum from a black hole, is now called the Penrose process .
+Penrose investigated the following effect (Fig.4.17): if body A enters the ergosphere and disintegrates here into two parts B and C so that one part, such as B , enters the opposite-direction orbit with negative energy and is absorbed by a black hole, the second part C can recoil and fly out of ergosphere with greater energy than the original body, while reducing the rotational angular momentum of the black hole.
+This phenomenon, which makes it possible to extract rotational energy and angular momentum from a black hole, is now called the Penrose process.

-If the body A had (with respect to infinity) the total energy E A and the absorbed body B the energy E B <0 (got into orbit with negative energy), the change in the mass of the black hole when absorbed D M = E B <0.
+If the body A had (with respect to infinity) the total energy EA and the absorbed body B the energy EB <0 (got into orbit with negative energy), the change in the mass of the black hole when absorption will be DM = EB <0.
 Total energy balance then it will look like this: